Click here if you want to read the Factry Historian v8 changelog

 V8 adds a new way of storing time-series data called Swinging Door.

-You choose the allowed deviation, and you decide for which measurements it applies.
+The best thing?
+You're in control as you define the allowed deviation, and you decide for which measurements it applies.

 Why it matters